ibm-cloud-docs/blockchain/vscode-extension.md

 - **Hyperledger Fabric version requirements**

-  This extension is compatible with Hyperledger Fabric versions 1.3.0 and later.

-- **Hyperledger Fabric version requirements**

-  This extension is compatible with Hyperledger Fabric versions 1.3.0 and later.
+  This extension is compatible with Hyperledger Fabric versions 1.4.0 and later.

 ## Installing the extension
 {: #develop-vscode-installing-the-extension}